As featured on Grey Matters Blog for the Grey Muzzle Organization

 The joints are a part of the musculoskeletal system.
 That system includes the muscles supporting the joint, the ligaments and tendons surrounding the joint, the bones that come together to make up the joint, and of course the joint itself; comprised of joint cartilage, joint fluid, and the joint capsule.
 The problem that I see is that people often overlook the importance of these muscles and soft tissue when in reality they are critical to the support and success of the whole system.

 Fact: As a dog begins to experience increased joint pain they begin ‘slowing down’, not being as active, sleeping more or sleeping longer, essentially they slowly begin to move around less and less.

-In the early stages this is very very subtle.
-In fact, most dog owners never even ‘see’ the change that is actively occurring right before their own eyes until one day they are like ‘Wow’ Daisy has lost muscle.
-We all understand the concept; ‘if you don’t use it, you lose it’ well the same holds true for our dogs.
+In the early stages, this is very very subtle.
+Most dog owners never even ‘see’ the change that is actively occurring right before their own eyes until one day they are like ‘Wow’ Daisy has lost muscle.
+We all understand the concept; ‘if you don’t use it, you lose it’ well the same holds for our dogs.
 Maybe you used to walk your dog 2 miles a day and now they only want to go 1.5 miles….that decrease in exercise has an impact on the amount of muscle the body needs.

 Fact: The less active you are the less muscle you need.

 Think about this: If you had to pick up a 100 lb box every day, multiple times a day then your body is going to essentially grow the muscles required to pick up that 100 lb box more efficiently (ie. you will build the muscle needed to pick up 100 lbs).

 My point is this, when it comes to your dog keep in mind muscles are critical to joint support and overall health, therefore we need to think about ways we can build and strengthen the muscles around the joints which are causing problems for our dogs.